SundareshSankaran/pharmmodel_class/README.md

 # PHARMMODEL

-An extensible Python class for analytics and data science.
+An example of an extensible Python class for analytics and data science.

 This repository has been developed for the purpose of facilitating a PharmaSUG 2025 paper on "Building Extensible Python Classes: It's Easier Than You Think!"
 Refer [here](https://pharmasug.org/conferences/pharmasug-2025-us/paper-presentations/#OS-364) for paper details.

+The class object in this repository is provided only as an *example* of how a common framework can help simplify interaction with multiple Python packages in data science.
+It is neither meant as an endorsement of any of the packages accessed by this class, nor as an opinion on any other package which is not yet covered by this class.

 ## Abstract